AGilboa42/Manage-CleanBootStartup/README.md

 This repository contains a PowerShell script that saves, inspects, and restores Windows startup-related settings for a reversible clean-boot profile.

+This is useful before installing software, changing drivers, or troubleshooting startup issues.
+You can later compare the saved snapshot with the current state to see what changed.

 ## What it does

 The script can: